-If you wish to appoint more than one proxy, you can obtain additional proxy cards by contacting Equiniti using the telephone or textphone numbers set out on page 2 of this document.
+For the reasons mentioned above, your Board strongly encourages shareholders to exercise their right to vote by appointing the Chair of the AGM as their proxy.
+If, however, you wish to appoint more than one proxy, you can obtain additional proxy cards by contacting Equiniti using the telephone or textphone numbers set out on page 2 of this notice.
 You should indicate the number of shares for which each proxy is entitled to vote next to their name.
+If you appoint more than one proxy, none of whom are the Chair, and attendance at the AGM is restricted or your proxies are unable to attend in person, your vote is unlikely to be counted.